AngeloAkuhwa/TaskManagementAPI/README.md

 - **Node.js** and **npm** installed on your machine for the frontend.
 - **.NET Core SDK 6.0** installed on your machine.
+  - Note: The choice of using .NET 6 rather than the latest stable version (.NET 8) is due to deployment platform limitations on Heroku.
 - **MongoDB** and **Redis** instances running locally or in the cloud.

 ### Installation